GISpython-user/GIS-Python-Scripts/FIBER_fielding_post-processing.md

-# FIBER Attachment & Photos Exporter (GUI)
+# ArcGIS Field Maps Attachment & Photos Exporter (GUI)

-A small PyQt6 GUI for extracting attachments (photos and other files) and exporting per-TL CSVs from a File Geodatabase (.gdb).
+A small PyQt6 GUI for extracting attachments (photos and other files) and exporting a .csv file from a File Geodatabase (.gdb) created in ArcGIS Field maps.

-This README documents the included script `FIBER_Export_Attachments_Photos_Work - New_GUI_Date.py`, how to run it, its inputs/outputs, and common troubleshooting steps.
+This README documents the included script, how to run it, its inputs/outputs, and common troubleshooting steps.

 ---

 ## Quick summary

-- Purpose: Search a .gdb for the best-matching feature class and attachment table (fuzzy matching), optionally run a dry run to inspect counts, then export per-TL CSVs and extract attachments into a folder hierarchy.
+- Purpose: Search a .gdb for the best-matching feature class and attachment table (fuzzy matching), optionally run a dry run to inspect counts, then export .csv file(s) and extract attachments into a folder hierarchy.
 - UI: Graphical (PyQt6) — prompts for: File Geodatabase, approx. Feature Class name, approx. Attachment Table name, Output folder, and a Dry Run checkbox.
-- Important: The script depends on ArcGIS Pro's `arcpy` module; it must be run inside an ArcGIS Pro Python environment.
+- Important: The script depends on ArcGIS Pro's `arcpy` module; it must be run inside an ArcGIS Pro Python environment or be able to import it into your IDE if you have a valid ArcGIS license.

 ---
+TL here is used as an identifier and the attribute fields used can be customized when you make the fielding form in ArcGIS Field maps to be anything you want.
+The attribute fields called for in this script are my own for an electrical utility line.

 ## Files

-- `FIBER_Export_Attachments_Photos_Work - New_GUI_Date.py` — main GUI script (included in this repository).
+ — main GUI script (included in this repository).

 ---